yugabyte/platform-go-client/docs/UniverseDefinitionTaskParamsResp.md

 ### NewUniverseDefinitionTaskParamsResp

-`func NewUniverseDefinitionTaskParamsResp(clusters []Cluster, creatingUser Users, platformUrl string, platformVersion string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *UniverseDefinitionTaskParamsResp`
+`func NewUniverseDefinitionTaskParamsResp(clusters []Cluster, creatingUser Users, platformUrl string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *UniverseDefinitionTaskParamsResp`

 NewUniverseDefinitionTaskParamsResp instantiates a new UniverseDefinitionTaskParamsResp object This constructor will assign default values to properties that have it defined,